kaykakaraka/bank_tech_test/README.md

 I would like to withdraw money

 As a customer
-So that I know how much I have saved
-I would like to see my bank balance

-As a customer
 So I can keep track of my finances
 I would like to see what I have deposited